Anderson localization in the subwavelength regime: Formulation of the resonance problem

 \section{Formulation of the resonance problem}

 We assume that the resonator system consists of periodically arranged scatterers, whose material parameters may be non-periodic.
-We work in $d$ spatial dimensions and take a lattice $\Lambda$ of dimension $d_l\leq d$, generated by the lattice vectors $l_1,..., l_{d_l}$:
+We work in $d$ spatial dimensions, where $d$ can be either 2 or 3 (Anderson localization in one-dimensional systems is a very different and somewhat more straightforward phenomenon).
+We consider a lattice $\Lambda$ of dimension $1\leq d_l\leq d$, generated by the lattice vectors $l_1,..., l_{d_l}$:

 We let $P_l: \R^d \to \R^{d_l}$ be the projection onto the first $d_l$ coordinates, and $P_\perp: \R^d \to \R^{d-d_l}$ be the projection onto the last $d-d_l$ coordinates.
 For simplicity, we assume that $P_\perp l_i = 0$, which means that the lattice is aligned with the first $d_l$ coordinate axes.
 For a point $x\in \R^d$, we use the notation $x = (x_l,x_0)$, where $x_l =P_lx$ and $x_0 = P_\perp x$.
 We let $Y \subset \R^{d}$ be a fundamental domain of the given lattice: